Green Space Management

 Brushing

-In some communities, bears may use vegetation cover within and adjacent to the community for security cover while feeding on garbage and other non-natural attractants.
+In some areas, bears may use vegetation cover within and adjacent to the community for security cover while feeding on garbage and other non-natural attractants.
 As long as bears have access to non-natural foods, removing brush may reduce the likelihood that some bears will travel through the community, but it won’t solve the problem.
 The only real solution is to eliminate access to non-natural foods in your community.

 Once non-natural foods are no longer available to bears, brushing can then be focused on achieving the following objectives:

-• reduce the amount of natural bear foods in feeding areas that are commonly used by humans, and
+• Reduce the amount of natural bear foods in feeding areas that are commonly used by humans, and

 The risk of human-bear conflicts relative to the cost to other species and the priorities of the community should be evaluated when establishing plans to remove vegetation.
 Species other than bears (and people) also use green spaces, and their locations and behaviour should be documented and the potential impacts assessed before brushing occurs.

 Measures to reduce the impacts to other species should be taken.
-In some cases there will be a trade off between the benefits of clearing or modifying green space to increase human safety versus the cost of eliminating natural bear or other wildlife habitats.
+In some cases, there will be a tradeoff between the benefits of clearing or modifying green space to increase human safety versus the cost of eliminating natural bear or other wildlife habitats.